 - Fully accept and treat each individual with respect.

 - Follow current best practices for transition-related treatments.

 - Refer you to surgical treatment, as needed.
 Seattle Children’s does not perform transition-related surgery.

 - Seattle Children's is the only multidisciplinary clinic in our region for youth who are transgender or gender nonconforming.
 Only 5 children’s hospitals in the United States have clinics dedicated to caring for young people with gender identity concerns.

 - Our doctors have special training in adolescent medicine, hormones (endocrinology) and emotional health.
 This team approach is called multidisciplinary care.
 Social workers, nurses and medical assistants are also part of the team.

 - We are working to create best practices for children, adolescents and young adults who are transgender and gender nonconforming.
+Dr. Cora Breuner co-authored the first policy statement by the American Academy of Pediatrics on the subject.
 We base our treatments on the most current research.

 - We tailor treatment to you and your family.
 We take into account your age, stage of puberty, desired future treatments, your support systems and any health problems you may have.

 - Our specialists work together to coordinate care – all in one place when possible.

 - Our team works with you and your whole family to make sure all are comfortable moving forward with treatment options.

 Patient story: Rosy Finds Pride in Her Gender Identity